alexch/codelikethis/public/lessons/javascript/a_taste_of_javascript.md

 * a program is a collection of *data* and *code*

-> When you are writing code, you are not baking cookies, you are writing a recipe for how to make cookies.
+> When you are coding, you are not baking cookies; you are writing a recipe for how to make cookies.

 (recipe from popcornpottery.com)

 # Languages

-* every program is written in a LANGUAGE
+* every program is written in a **language**
   * like Java or Python or C or Fortran
   * even HTML and CSS and SQL are languages
-  * every computer language has a silly name
+  * computer languages all have very silly names
 * computer languages are very **specific** compared to natural languages
 * different languages are useful in different areas, but there is a lot of overlap
 * today we will learn the JavaScript programming language